Port wine: Transport

 Port is produced from grapes grown in the Douro valley.
 Until 1986 it could only be exported from Portugal from Vila Nova de Gaia near Porto, Portugal's second-largest city.
 Traditionally, the wine was taken downriver in flat-bottom boats called 'barcos rabelos', to be processed and stored.
 In the 1950s and 1960s, several hydroelectric power dams were built along the river, ending this traditional conveyance.
 Currently, the wine is transported from the vineyards by tanker trucks and the barcos rabelos are only used for racing and other displays.

 Properties

 Port wine is typically richer, sweeter, heavier, and higher in alcohol content than unfortified wines.
 This is caused by the addition of distilled grape spirits that fortify the wine, but also halt fermentation before all the sugar is converted to alcohol, and results in a wine that is usually 19% to 20% alcohol.

 Port is commonly served after meals as a dessert wine in English-speaking countries, often with cheese, nuts, or chocolate; white and tawny ports are often served as an apéritif.
-In Europe, all types of ports are frequently consumed as apéritifs.
+In continental Europe, all types of ports are frequently consumed as apéritifs.